 Quick Self-Care Tips

-• 1Stretch the cramped muscle gently
+• 1Stretch the cramped muscle gently—don't force it

-• 2Massage the area
+• 2Massage the area firmly

-• 3Apply heat to relax muscle
+• 3Apply heat to relax the contracted muscle

-• 4Apply ice if sore after cramp
+• 4Apply ice if sore after the cramp resolves

-• 6Eat potassium-rich foods (bananas)
+• 6Eat potassium-rich foods (bananas, potatoes, oranges)

-• 7Stretch before exercise
+• 7Stretch before and after exercise

-• 8Warm up properly
+• 8Warm up properly before physical activity

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.